codebreakdown/boxci-site/README.md

 something that requires more knowledge please refer to the [middleman site](http://middlemanapp.com/).

-This projects depends on Ruby and manages dependencies using [bundler](http://bundler.io/).
+This project depends on Ruby and manages dependencies using [bundler](http://bundler.io/).
 Therefore, you need to have Ruby and [bundler](http://bundler.io/) installed and the projects dependencies installed.